Agoric/documentation/main/getting-started/deploying.md

 contracts and Dapps.

 Each `deploy.js` runs in its own temporary process, connected to `ag-solo`, through which it can reach the chain."
-Once the `deploy.js` script ends, connections to any of its objects are severed.

 ## Contract deployment